-Microsoft’s hard disk scanning and repair utility, CHKDSK (“check disk”) may not be unfamiliar to a common Windows user.
+Microsoft’s hard disk scanning and repair utility, CHKDSK (“check disk”), may not be unfamiliar to a common Windows user.
 It’s been in Windows for more than 2 decades.
 Even on Microsoft’s latest OS - Windows 10, this utility is available in both command line format and graphical format.

 Running CHKDSK in Windows 10 is very simple.
 Just assure that you have administrative privileges for that.
-Sometimes, the check disk process may take a long time – particularly, when you have a larger hard disk drive.
+Sometimes, the check disk process may take a long time – particularly when you have a larger hard disk drive.

 But today, let's not discuss “how to” questions.
 Instead, I’m thinking of addressing an issue – encountered by several users after running CHKDSK.
 Most of them have reported:

-“After running CHKDSK command, my hard disk space was found to be reduced to a considerable extent.”
+“After running CHKDSK command, my hard disk space was found to be reduced to a considerable extent.”User Query

 Probably, the first logical answer that comes to your mind when you read this issue is - it happened due to a bad command.
 But that's not entirely true.

 The reduction in disk space after running CHKDSK can be attributed to a few key reasons:

 - Bad Sector Marking: When CHKDSK encounters a bad sector, it marks it as unusable to prevent data from being written to that area.
 This proactive approach safeguards your data but effectively reduces the usable space on your drive.

 - Data Relocation: If CHKDSK detects data in sectors that are starting to show signs of deterioration, it may relocate that data to healthier sectors.
 While this prevents potential data loss, it can result in fragmented storage and reduced available space.